David Heymann (architect)

 David Heymann (born 1959) is an American architect, writer, and educator.
-He is most known for his design of an environmentally friendly house for then Governor of Texas, George W. Bush, and Laura Bush for their Prairie Chapel Ranch near Crawford, Texas.
+He is most known for his design of an environmentally friendly house for then–Governor of Texas, George W. Bush, and Laura Bush for their Prairie Chapel Ranch near Crawford, Texas.
 Heymann is a contributing writer for Places Journal.
 In 2014 he published a book of short stories, My Beautiful City Austin.
-He is currently the Harwell Hamilton Harris Regents Professor at University of Texas at Austin School of Architecture.
+As of 2018, he is the Harwell Hamilton Harris Regents Professor at University of Texas at Austin School of Architecture.